 In addition to the permanent acquisition described above, approximately 1.0 acre would be acquired as a temporary construction easement.
-The temporary construction easement or occupancy would be for a short duration (less than the total time needed to construct the entire project). would not result in a change in ownership of the property, and would result in minimal impacts to the recreational features of the UNC Open Space that may qualify it for protection under Section 4(f).
+The temporary construction easement or occupancy would be for a short duration (less than the total time needed to construct the entire project), would not result in a change in ownership of the property, and would result in minimal impacts to the recreational features of the UNC Open Space that may qualify it for protection under Section 4(f).
 The area being used for the temporary construction easement would be restored to the condition it was in before construction or better.
-Thus, the preliminary determination is that the temporary occupancy would not result in a Section 4(f) use of UNC open space.
+Thus, the determination is that the temporary occupancy would not result in a Section 4(f) use of UNC Open Space.

-In a letter dated May 22, 2015, UNC stated that based on its initial evaluation of "potential impacts, information provided to us to date by Triangle Transit, and the proximity of the D-O LRT to US 15-501/NC 54, we do not anticipate that the operation of the light rail would adversely affect the use of UNC Open Space and the associated gravel paths." (appendix G).
+In a letter dated May 22, 2015, UNC stated that based on its initial evaluation of "potential impacts, information provided to us to date by Triangle Transit, and the proximity of the D-O LRT to US 15-501/NC 54, we do not anticipate that the operation of the light rail would adversely affect the use of UNC Open Space and the associated gravel paths."
+(DEIS appendix G).
+Additional coordination between UNC and Triangle Transit Staff from June through December 2015 underscored UNC's initial assessment of the D-O LRT Project on UNC Open Space and affirmed FTA's preliminary evaluation.

-In light of the foregoing, the preliminary determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [UNC Open Space], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+In light of the foregoing, the FTA determination, pursuant to 23 C.F.R. § 774.3, as to the NEPA Preferred Alternative is that "the use of the [UNC Open Space], including any measures to minimize harm (such as any avoidance, minimization, mitigation, or enhancement measures) committed to by [Triangle Transit], will have a de minimis impact, as defined in 23 C.F.R. § 774.17, on the property."
+UNC concurred with this determination in a letter to Triangle Transit on December 16, 2015.
+A copy of this concurrence letter is included in FEIS/ROD appendix A.6.